ikarius/bencode/README.md

 ## Usage

-bencode uses PEG for decoding and a naive recusive implementation for encoding.
+bencode uses PEG for decoding and a naive recursive implementation for encoding.

 ```
 (import bencode)